 Legislation from 2007 implies that individuals can choose which company should manage their occupational pension capital.
 The so-called portability right accrues to capital earned after July 1, 2007.
 Capital earned before this date can be moved if the default managing company itself has agreed to give their investors this right.
-It is estimated that around 44% of the occupational pension capital today is covered by the portability right.
+It is estimated that around 44 percent of the occupational pension capital today is covered by the portability right.
 Thus, the share of pension capital that can be moved will increase over time, which will further strengthen the competition and keep the fees low.
+As discussed in the background section, there are also policy proposals to extend the portability rights.
+However, it is unclear when, and if at all, these changes will be put in place.